dimyG/jekyll-theme-chirpy/_posts/2021-04-23-the-pharaoh-and-the-millionaire.md

 wealth is produced by automation instead of human labor.
 Essentially it is an achievement of a society that has reached or is close to reaching to abundance, freeing up humans of the necessity to produce their wealth with labor.
-If it is implemented too early though, it might make people to withdraw themselves from unfulfilling but essential jobs that can't be automated yet, slowing down the wealth creation process.
-We are clearly in the path of automated abundance, but there is still a long way ahead.
+If it is implemented too early though, it might make people to withdraw themselves from unfulfilling but essential jobs that can't be automated yet, slowing down the wealth creation process. **We are clearly in the path of automated abundance, but there is still a long way ahead.
-For this reason I think we should be very careful with such a policy.
+For this reason I think we should be very careful with such a policy**.

 ### Opportunity fund
 The idea is to give more people the opportunity to take risk.
 Risk taking is more common for people with few responsibilities.